Challenges with building a remote business

-Building a business is not a piece of cake and a great entrepreneur grows after each failure.
-Every business, every company setup, and every industry have their own challenges.
+Building a business is not a piece of cake, and a great entrepreneur grows after each failure.
+Every business, every company set up, and every industry has their challenges.
 Some of these challenges are shared and literally, everyone has to face them.
 Some of them are unique to the type of the business.
-If we take sales and marketing out of the picture and we strictly focus on business management, most businesses have 5 key areas where they face challenges: communication, motivation, integration, retention, and transformation.
-Let’s inspect each of these challenges separately.
+If we take sales and marketing out of the picture and we strictly focus on business management, most companies have five key areas where they face challenges: communication, motivation, integration, retention, and transformation.
+Lets inspect each of these challenges separately.

 Challenges with communication

 Almost every challenge a remote entrepreneur faces is somehow connected with communication.
 The manager lost the tracking of several projects because employees are not reporting back.
 A project has stopped because of an underlying problem which hasn’t been flagged and communicated to the team.
 Conversations get lost – important information is on the company chat but not in the mailbox or cloud drive.
 Video meetings are inefficient because people don’t know how to do them properly.
 There are many other issues and flaws where communication is the root of the problem.

 Communication also affects mostly all the other challenges.
 If communication doesn’t work, motivation will be the first to fall, then the integrity of the team.
 An alive and happy distributed collaborative team can quickly turn into an offshore outsourcing center, where the only communication that happens internally is sending out briefs on projects and then get reviews and revisions.
 A company that has lousy communication policies has lower retention of their employees.
 It is also harder to transform or adapt to new challenges.

 You need to be more structured with your communication.
 The reason is simple, and this is part of the unique concept of remote working: there is a little amount of room for ad-hoc watercooler office conversations were some crucial things, brainstorming and corporate engagements happen ‘on-the-go’ and without any structure.